 Visiting Alsace, France: What to Do in Strasbourg, Colmar and Fairy-Tale Villages

 Alsace is one of those places you visit and can’t stop thinking about.
-It’s tucked away in northeastern France, where French and German cultures mix in the best way.
-We’ve visited in every season, and each trip still feels new.
-The colorful houses, the food (especially the wine and pastries), and the slower pace of life keep us coming back.
+It is tucked away in northeastern France, where French and German cultures mix in the best way.
+We have visited in every season, and each trip still feels new.
+The colorful houses, the food, the wine and pastries, and the slower pace of life keep us coming back.

-Whether you’re going for the first time or planning a return trip, this guide covers our favorite spots.
-From Strasbourg’s cathedral and Colmar’s canals to quiet villages along the wine route, there’s plenty to explore.
+Whether you are going for the first time or planning a return trip, this guide covers our favorite spots in Alsace.
+From Strasbourg’s cathedral and Colmar’s canals to quiet villages along the wine route, there is plenty to explore.

 Strasbourg: The Heart of Alsace

-With Strasbourg as its capital, it’s likely the region you think of first when it comes to Alsace.
+With Strasbourg as its capital, it is probably the region you think of first when it comes to Alsace.

-The cathedral is a must-see.
-It’s huge andgorgeous, especially when the sun hits the stained-glass windows.
-The old town, and especially Petite France, is like walking into a postcard with its canals and timbered houses.
+The cathedral is a must see.
+It is huge and gorgeous, especially when the sun hits the stained glass windows.
+The old town, especially Petite France, feels like walking into a postcard with its canals and timbered houses.

-If you’re here in winter, the Strasbourg Christmas market is one of the best in France. huge, festive, and filled with handmade gifts and mulled wine..
-It’s massive, it’s crowded, and it’s lined with stalls selling everything from handmade crafts to mulled wine.
-But don’t assume Strasbourg is a city that is only worth a visit in December.
-Spring and summer have plenty of outdoor cafés and river cruises that make wandering around a real adventure.
+If you are here in winter, the Strasbourg Christmas market is one of the best in France.
+It is huge, festive, and filled with handmade gifts and mulled wine.
+It is massive and crowded, with stalls selling everything from crafts to food.
+Do not assume Strasbourg is only worth a visit in December though.
+Spring and summer have plenty of outdoor cafés and river cruises that make wandering around feel like a real adventure.

 Why You’ll Love Visiting Colmar, France

 Colmar looks exactly like the photos.
 Colorful houses, cobblestone streets, and canals that feel pulled from a movie set.
-But it still feels real.
-Not overly polished or crowded.
+It still feels real though, not overly polished or crowded.

 We’ve been there during both Easter and Christmas, and it’s equally charming.
 The town decorates just enough to feel festive without going overboard.
 There are small markets, local shops, and plenty of places to sit with a coffee and take it all in.